-There are attorney fees for requesting seizure orders, bringing an action, presenting court petitions, pleading the case and counselling the client.
+There are attorney fees for requesting seizure orders, bringing actions, presenting court petitions, pleading cases, and counselling clients.
 For first instance proceedings, these fees range from EUR 25,000 to EUR 100,000 or more depending on the case.

-In most cases, there are also fees for patent experts (conseils en propriété industrielle) who will assist the attorney and the bailiff during both the seizure and the infringement proceedings.
-These fees are from EUR 30,000 to EUR 150,000 or more, depending on the issues raised in the case
+In most cases, there are also fees for patent experts (conseils en propriété industrielle), who will assist the attorney and the bailiff during both the seizure and the infringement proceedings.
+These fees are from EUR 30,000 to EUR 150,000 or more, depending on the issues raised in the case.

 There are bailiff fees of at least a couple of thousand euros for performing the seizure and a couple of hundred euros for executing the decision (notification, seizures of accounts, etc.).
-The legal costs of first instance range from a couple of hundred euros to a couple of thousand euros.
+The first instance legal costs range from a couple of hundred euros to a couple of thousand euros.